mahyar-osn/lung.qt.zinc.installation_doc/README.md

 	pip install git+https://github.com/ABI-Software/scaffoldmaker.git

 Scaffoldmaker is used for finite element mesh creation and manipulation within Zinc.
-It has nice functions that are lepful for building mesh, evaluating fields, fitting, etc.
+It has nice functions that are helpful for building mesh, evaluating fields, fitting, etc.

 Install Enum for python 2.7